The pain of feeling caught in sugar

 This course is designed to help you compassionately reframe your experience with sugar so that you can honor your body's natural limits.

 This is not a diet (you won't find information on what to eat) nor a bootcamp, nor a course on what or how to eat.
-Rather, it's a course on nourishing, supporting and growing the internal resilience, strength and levity that helps you make external changes with sugar or other painful habits.
+Rather, it's a course to nourish, support and grow the internal resilience, strength and levity that helps you make external changes with sugar or other painful habits.

 You'll receive daily emotional support to help you when you feel panicked, overwhelmed, like "f** it!" or frustrated.